ChrstphrHll/npc_gen/students/Sammen Axilya.md

 # Sammen Axilya
 ---
 ### Description
-- Human Paladin from Aldercrown Empire
+- Human Paladin from Qualnis
 - 2nd year Diplomacy student in Jettenia
-- long curly grey hair that's messy, Pale Green eyes, and Tan skin
+- long curly dirty blonde hair that's plain, Pale Green eyes, and Tan skin
 - Is Dedicated and Absentminded, and has Creativity as their ideal

 ### Organizations